honeycombio/intro-to-o11y-go/README.md

 Run the app.
 Activate the sequence of numbers.

-Go to [Honeycomb](https://ui.honeycomb.io) and choose the Dataset you configured.
+Go to [Honeycomb](https://ui.honeycomb.io) and choose the Service Name you configured.

 How many traces are there?